Banking’s Top 5 in Total Return to Shareholders: 2019 Edition

-Not so over the seven years I have been keeping track.
-The first bank over $50 billion in assets was SVB Financial Group, at 208th on the list.
-The much heralded JPMorgan Chase: 229th.
+Not so over the eight years I have been keeping track.
+The first bank over $50 billion in assets was JPMorgan Chase at 33rd on the list.
+Bank of America was 83rd.

 My method was to search for the best banks based on total return to shareholders over the past five years.
 I chose five years because banks that focus on year over year returns tend to cut strategic investments come budget time, which hurts their market position, earnings power, and future relevance than those that make those investments.

 Total return includes two components: capital appreciation and dividends.
-However, to exclude trading inefficiencies associated with illiquidity, I filtered out those FIs that trade less than 1,000 shares per day, 1,000 more than past Top 5’s.
+However, to exclude trading inefficiencies associated with illiquidity, I filtered out those FIs that trade less than 2,000 shares per day, 1,000 more than past Top 5’s.
 This, naturally, eliminated many of the smaller, illiquid FIs.
 I also filtered for anomalies such as recent merger announcements, turnaround situations (losses suffered from 2013 forward), mutual-to-stock conversions, stock dividends/splits without price adjustments, and penny stocks.
 The “turnaround situations” is new this year, as it was clear that some entrants to the Top 5 were there because they started from a very low place.

 #2.
 Oregon Bancorp, Inc. (OTC Pink: ORBN)

 #3.
 Farmers and Merchants Bancorp, Inc. (Nasdaq: FMAO)